-Roles fill needs.
-I wrote about Tony Robbins six critical needs: Certainty, Uncertainty, Growth, Critical Significance, Love and Connection, and Contribution.
+Roles fill personal needs.
+I write often about Tony Robbins’ 6 Human Needs: Certainty and Uncertainty, Significance and Connection, Growth and Contribution.

-My Role as father meets my needs of Uncertainty, Love and Connection, and Growth.
-My Role as income earner meets my needs of Certainty and Growth.
+My role as Father meets my needs of Uncertainty, Significance, Connection, and Growth.
+My role as Provider meets my needs of Certainty and Growth.

-Lives with the most stability have those needs supported across many Roles.
-When we put all our needs into a single basket like the Role of significant other, our lives fall apart should something happen to that relationships.
+Lives with the most stability have those needs met across many roles.
+When we put all our needs into a single basket like the role of Spouse or Parent, our lives fall apart should something happen to that role.
 If that single basket is dropped, all our needs are now completely unmet.

 Idealism and Roles

 Ideal roles don’t exist because even the best roles like Parent often suck in the day-to-day reality.
-Although ideal roles don’t exist, there are ideal ways to play that Role.
+Although ideal roles don’t exist, there are ideal ways to play a role.
 Those ideal ways are different for everyone.
-For some, world famous movie star or successful entrepreneur is a better way to play the Role of income earner than McJob employee.
+For some, world famous movie star or successful entrepreneur is a better way to play the role of Provider than as a McJob employee.

-This is where conflicts with “reality” arises.
-We want to play a Role one way, but we’ve either repeatedly failed or don’t know how so we do something else, something less ideal for that Role in order to fill our needs.
+Often “reality” doesn’t accommodate us.
+We want to play a role one way, but we’ve either repeatedly failed or don’t know how.
+Instead we do something else, something less ideal for that role to meet our needs.
 This is especially true with careers and relationships.
 We stick with bad relationships and terrible jobs.